tracel-ai/burn/burn-book/src/building-blocks/record.md

 - If you want to debug your model's weights, you can use the pretty JSON format.
 - If you want to deploy with `no-std`, use the in-memory binary format and include the bytes with the compiled code.

+For examples on saving and loading records, take a look at [Saving and Loading Models](../saving-and-loading.md).